uob-coms20007/uob-coms20007.github.io/syntax/obtaining.md

   S \longrightarrow \tm{id} \leftarrow \tm{exp} \mid S \mathrel{;} S \mid \epsilon
 $$

 Here I use a terminal symbol to represent expressions because their structure is not important to the example.
 Now suppose I am trying to generate a given string starting from $S$, is the rule I should use uniquely determined by the first letter of the input?
-The first four rules all start with a different terminal symbol, so it looks promising, no matter what the first letter of the string is, at most one of those will be appropriate.
-However, the fifth rule is a problem, because the right-hand side of this rule starts with the nonterminal $S$ again, it is \emph{always} eligible as a possible rule to use to derive the input string.
+The first rule starts with a specific terminal symbol, so it looks promising.
+However, the second rule is a problem, because the right-hand side of this rule starts with the nonterminal $S$ again.
+Consequently, it will _always_ be eligible as a choice whenever the next terminal symbol is in $\first(S)$.

-For example, suppose the input string starts $\tm{id}\ \ldots$, we can't be sure that the production $S \longrightarrow \tm{id} \leftarrow \tm{exp}$ is the correct rule to use, because perhaps the input continues as $\tm{id} \leftarrow \tm{exp}; \tm{id} \leftarrow \tm{exp}$.
-If this was the case, we should have chosen the last rule instead.
+For example, suppose the input string starts $\tm{id}\ \ldots$.
+At first sight it might seem like the production $S \longrightarrow \tm{id} \leftarrow \tm{exp}$ is the correct rule to use, and if the complete input string was $\tm{id} \leftarrow \tm{exp}$, then it would be.
+However, the input may instead continue as $\tm{id} \leftarrow \tm{exp}; \tm{id} \leftarrow \tm{exp}$.
+If this was the case, we should have chosen the rule $S \longrightarrow S;S$ instead.

-This phenomenon, where some nonterminal $X$ has a production in which $X$ is again the first symbol on the right-hand side, is called \emph{left recursion} and it is always a problem for obtaining an LL(1) grammar.
-The left-recursive rule for $X$ will always be eligible to be used whenever any other $X$-rule is eligible, because the first set of the left recursive rule will always contain that of any other $X$-rule.
+This phenomenon, where some nonterminal $X$ has a production in which $X$ is again the first symbol on the right-hand side, is called _left recursion_ and it is typically a problem for obtaining an LL(1) grammar.
+That's because the first set of (the RHS of) a left recursive rule for $X$ always contains all of $\first(X)$.

-The resolution is to rewrite the relevant productions using only \emph{right recursion}, that is, where the nonterminal $X$ occurs at the end of the right-hand side instead of the start.
+The resolution is to rewrite the relevant productions using only _right recursion_, that is, where the nonterminal $X$ occurs at the end of the right-hand side instead of the start.

 Clearly, the grammar above derives strings that are finite sequences of assignment statements punctuated by semicolons: